NCAR/eol_scons/README.md

 Another option is to create an eol_scons Python package and install it in the usual locations.
 Support for this should be provided soon.
 Note that SCons ignores the PYTHONPATH environment variable.

-### Install eol_scons to /usr/share/scons/site_scons on RedHat Linux systems
+### eol_scons RPM for RedHat Linux systems
-An eol_scons RPM is found in the EOL yum repository, which installs eol_scons to /usr/share/scon/site_scons.
+To install eol_scons to /usr/share/scons/site_scons, you can install the RPM from the EOL yum repository.

 Enable the EOL yum repository on RHEL systems:
 ```shell